Can Guinea Pigs Eat Brussels Sprouts? (How Much is Safe?)

 Can Guinea Pigs Eat Brussels Sprouts Raw?

-Yes, guinea pigs should always eat brussels sprouts raw.
+Guinea pigs should always eat Brussels sprouts raw.
 Cooked foods lose some nutrients, so raw is always the best option for guinea pigs.

 In addition, guinea pigs aren’t built to digest cooked food, so feeding veggies cooked can easily lead to diarrhea or stomach pains for your piggy.